 “Ya didn’t feel that way when we was rolling around on the ground.”

 “I’d plumb fergot there was ‘gators here.
 I’s scared, Huck.”

-I kissed the top of his head.
+I kiss the top of his head.
 “Let’s jist git back ta the hippies and git us weapons and tools.”

-At least our clothes were dry.
-Soon we were out on Route 27 and quickly got back to the campground.
+At least our clothes are dry.
+Soon we’re out on Route 27 and quickly got back to the campground.

 “Howdie, boys.
-Y’all stayin’ awhile?” an older hippie asked.
+Y’all stayin’ awhile?” an older hippie asks.